We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It might help to first look at the path your food takes when it’s being digested.

 The digestive tract extends from your mouth to your rectum.
-Some of the main organs involved in digestion are the:
+Some of the main organs involved in digestion are:

-The softer and bulkier the stool is, the more likely it is to activate the movements of the intestines and move forward.
+The softer and bulkier the stool is, the more likely it is to activate the intestinal movements and move forward.
 When it’s time for you to go to the bathroom, muscles in your pelvic floor work together to help push stool out of the rectum.

 Constipation can happen due to one or more breakdowns of the expected pathway where stool is excreted.